AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/managed-identity/README.md

 # Managed Identity for Azure VM Sample

-This sample demonstrates how to use [managed identity via the msal-node library](/lib/msal-node/docs/managed-identity.md) to acquire a token for accessing Azure KeyVault, on behalf of a managed identity configured on an Azure VM.
-The sample then calls the downstream api - it calls KeyVault and retrieves a secret.
+This sample demonstrates how to use [managed identity via the msal-node library](/lib/msal-node/docs/managed-identity.md) to acquire a token for accessing Azure Key Vault, on behalf of a managed identity configured on an Azure virtual machine (VM).
+The sample then calls the downstream API, which calls Azure Key Vault and retrieves a secret.

 ## Note